Jeff King (politician)

 Jeffrey "Jeff" R. King (born May 15, 1975) is a former Republican member of the Kansas Senate, representing residents of Allen, Woodson, Anderson, Franklin, Coffey, Wilson, Montgomery, Elk, and Chautauqua counties in the 15th Senate district from 2011 until 2017.
 He was appointed to fill the unexpired term of Derek Schmidt in the Kansas Senate 15th district, following Schmidt's election as Kansas Attorney General.
 King assumed office in the Kansas Senate on January 10, 2011, resigning from the House, effective the same day.
 He previously served in the Kansas House of Representatives, first holding office in 2007.
 In 2016, the American Conservative Union gave him a lifetime evaluation of 79%.

 King earned his Bachelor of Arts in international relations and economy from Brown University, Master of Science in agricultural economics from Cambridge University, and J.D. from Yale Law School.

 Prior to his election he has worked for the U.S. Department of Agriculture, as a private practice attorney, and as a law clerk for Chief Judge Deanell Reece Tacha on the U.S. Court of Appeals for the Tenth Circuit.

 Committee membership

-Senator King currently serves on the following legislative committees:
+Senator King served on the following legislative committees: